vaibhavsagar/git-yourself-out-of-trouble/instructions.md

 5. `touch a.txt`
 6. `git add a.txt`
 7. Edit file A with 'This is a change' and 'this is a conceptually different change'.
+8. `git diff --patch` and '?' for help
 # git rebase

 9. Make a change to file B.